matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - When the exception is thrown, it causes the enclosing statements to terminate abnormally until the exception is
-handles
+handles.
-- It is good practice to both create and throw the exception object in a single statement
+- It is good practice to both create and throw the exception object in a single statement.
-- Code immediately after a throw statement is unreachable
+- Code immediately after a throw statement is unreachable.

 ```java
 throw new IllegalArgumentException("Bad");
 return;
 ```

-- the compiler would report a compilation error for the return statement
+- The compiler would report a compilation error for the return statement.

 #### Exception chaining